kaizvn/AmsterdamFestival/README.md

     ```
     $ bower i
     ```
-- (*) running by open `index.html` meet `Cross origin requests`, I just test by open index.html on webstorm.
-If you meet any problem just feel free to tell me to fix it.
+- (*) Running by open `index.html` meets `Cross origin requests`, I'd just tested by open `index.html` bt `Webstorm IDE`.
+If you meet any problems just feel free to tell me, I'll try to fix it ASAP.

-Thanks for send me this test, it really helps.
+It has been year I did not work with angular 1.x, thanks for send me this test, it really helps.